devOpifex/erratum/README.md

 # erratum

-Sometimes one might want a more refined handling of errors in R. For instance, in shiny applications or Plumber applications where using `stop` crashes the service.
+Sometimes one might want a more refined handling of errors in R. For instance, in shiny applications or Plumber APIs where using `stop` crashes the service.
 Instead one might want to handle the error with more subtlety: erratum aims to enable this.

-Error handling for R, inspired by Go’s standard library; it makes it easier to standardise and handle error messages as well as warnings.
+This inspired by Go’s standard library; it makes it easier to standardise and handle error messages as well as warnings.
 Doing so forces the developer to deal with potential errors.

 ## Installation